alantech/sqlpal/README.md

 > Note: Make sure to create a `.env` file following the `.env.sample`

-To start the SQLPal desktop app:
+To start the SQL Pal desktop app:

 ```sh
 cd editor